highercomve/nomadfs/learning/network/yamux.md

 By separating the **Network I/O** (the background loop) from the **Application Logic** (the reader/writer threads), NomadFS ensures that a slow file transfer doesn't block critical DHT discovery queries.

+## 7. Implementation Note: Evolution from MVP

+Implementing a multiplexer is complex.
+Our initial MVP focused solely on data movement.

+*   **MVP Behavior**: The `Session.run()` loop only processed `DATA` and `WINDOW_UPDATE` frames. `PING` and `GO_AWAY` frames were ignored (discarded).
+*   **The Flaw**:
+    *   **Timeouts**: Without responding to Pings, remote peers would assume we crashed and sever the connection, even if we were just idle.
+    *   **Errors**: Without `GO_AWAY`, a peer shutting down would sever the TCP connection, causing "Connection Reset" errors for active streams instead of a clean "End of Stream".
+*   **The Fix**: Adding handlers for these control frames allows NomadFS to "play nice" with the network.
+We now prove our liveness (via Pongs) and respect peer shutdowns, creating a robust, long-running mesh.